productive-codebases/build-variants/README.md

 }
 ```

-Note that you can the interface you want.
+Note that you can use the interface you want.
 Consider using `React.CSSProperties`
 if you are doing raw React styles or your custom object definition:

 ```ts